ColdTrick/event_manager/README.txt

 - export waiting list
 - have a "events created by user" page ??
 - split translationkey between rsvp actions and user participants tabtitles

+- no questionair required for registration by non logged in users